 The ProRanger Program

-The ProRanger Philadelphia program is an academic and technical skills training and internship program that is cooperatively administered by the National Park Service and Temple University.
+The ProRanger Philadelphia Program is an academic and technical skills training and internship program that is cooperatively administered by the National Park Service and Temple University.
 The program was established to recruit, train and employ law enforcement park rangers for the National Park Service.
 National Park Service Law Enforcement Rangers are sworn, commissioned law enforcement officers whose duties include detection, investigation and apprehension of persons responsible for criminal activity as well as protecting parks' natural and cultural resources, educating the public and providing public safety services.

 * To see a full list of academic requirements for the certificate program, please visit the Undergraduate Bulletin.

 The NPS maintains 909 visitor centers and contact stations.
-In 2008, 127 million people attended more than 605,000 special events and ranger programs in parks.
+(In 2013, nearly 274 million people visited national parks.)
 The budget for fiscal year 2010 was $3.2 billion.
-The NPS employs approximately 20,000 permanent, temporary, and seasonal workers.
+The NPS employs approximatley 22,000 permanent, temporary, and seasonal workers.